Umbrella companies and IR35 rules: what you need to know

 Legislation updates for umbrella companies

-Finer details on these proposals is yet to come.
-However, the consultation response reiterates the announcement made in the Budget in October 2024.
-From April 2026, the responsibility to account for PAYE will shift to the recruitment company.
-If there is no recruitment company in the chain, the responsibility will sit with the end engager organisation (for whom the work is carried our).
+As now, the umbrella company will retain the primary responsibility for deduction PAYE and NIC from the pay of the workers they supply.
+However, if this does not happen, the responsibility to account for PAYE and NIC will shift to the recruitment company.
+If there is no recruitment company in the chain, the responsibility will sit with the end engager organisation (for whom the work is carried out).

 Protecting your business